Like a prodigal son, Hollywood is again returning to religion.

 An audience member doesn’t need to be Christian to appreciate the values depicted.
 These are universal stories about the human condition.
 And both films are examples of great storytelling (from Martin Scorsese and Mel Gibson, respectively), with terrific work above and below the line.
 The movies have something else in common: Andrew Garfield gives his two best performances.

-In Fox’s “,” the heroines (Taraji P. Henson, Octavia Spencer, Janelle Monae) are churchgoers.
+In Fox’s “Hidden Figures,” the heroines (Taraji P. Henson, Octavia Spencer, Janelle Monae) are churchgoers.
 That fact alone is a statement: Religious beliefs are depicted as an important part of daily life.

 Similarly, church provides comfort from personal anguish to Viola Davis in Par’s “Fences.”